d-krupke/pyvispoly/README.md

 This package provides a Python interface to the [CGAL](https://www.cgal.org/) library for computing visibility polygons.
 It is exact, but not necessarily efficient.

+**Motivation:** This package was developed in the context of implementing an exact solver for the dispersive Art Gallery Problem.
+Because the problem is difficult and only reasonably small instances can be solved, the focus of this package is on correctness and not on efficiency.

 > :warning: While the project code itself is free open source software (MIT), it depends on CGAL which may require a license for commercial use.
 See [CGAL license](https://www.cgal.org/license.html) for more information.

 ## Installation